K-Khud/ArtCatalogue/README.md

   # General Info

+The app has three tabs: `Artworks`, `Artists`, `Suffixes`.
+The data is taken from public API of The Art Institute of Chicago.

+**Artworks**

+List of artworks titles.
+When user scrolls to the end of the list, new page is being loaded.
+The user can check the details of the each item and load the image.

+**Artists**

+List of artists.
+When user scrolls to the end of the list, new page is being loaded.
+The user can check more info about the artist and the list of his/her artworks.

+**Suffixes**

+Suffixes screen shows a list of suffixes, that are created from the list of artists.

+The tab is focused on a task of different manipulations with the suffixes.
+* Search matching suffix (if it's longer than 3 letters)
+* The searching is debounced for 800 ms in order to give a user time for typing.
+* Colored search results as a gradient from the best to the worst search time.

 In the next sections of this document, I will be mainly focusing on describing the `Suffixes` tab since it has a more interesting structure and more sophisticated solutions implemented.

   # Technical Solutions